As an F-1 or J-1 visa holder, you must be aware of and abide by the US immigration regulations that govern your stay here.

 Maintain a valid passport and an unexpired I-20/DS-2019 at all times when in the US.

 F-1 students transferring into Stanford from other US schools will be issued a new I-20 marked "transfer completed" after enrollment, and once the local residence address has been entered in Axess as the SEVIS (US) address.
-You will be contacted by Bechtel International Center when the new I-20 is ready for you to pick up.
+You will be contacted by Bechtel International Center when the new I-20 is ready for you.
 J-1 students transferring from other US schools will be issued a new DS-2019 from Stanford.

 If you are changing institutions, you must request to transfer out your F-1/J-1 SEVIS record in a timely manner.